WeblateOrg/weblate/docs/admin/addons.rst

 Pseudolocale generation
 -----------------------

-Automatically generates a pseudolocale translation by adding prefix and suffix to source strings.
+Generates a translation by adding prefix and suffix to source strings automatically.

-Pseudolocales are useful for testing if all strings that should be localized are actually prepared for localization.
-This is done by altering source strings so it would be easy to spot a string which has not been altered and running the application with those strings as a translation.
-Also it would be easier to find strings which localized counterparts might not fit into the layout.
+Pseudolocales are useful to find strings that are not prepared for localization.
+This is done by altering all translatable source strings to make it easy to spot unaltered strings when running the application in the pseudolocale language.

+Finding strings whose localized counterparts might not fit the layout is also possible.

 .. hint::